 With your hands mix the ground beef, with the garlic powder, salt and pepper.

 Being careful not to overmix the ground beef, form meatballs about an inch to an inch and a half in diameter.
-Drop them into the boiling broth and let them boil for 10 minutes.
+Drop them into the gently boiling broth and cook for 10 minutes.

 Notes